Baby Waking Up Too Early? Here Are 5 Tips To Help

 Common Causes of Waking Up Too Early (And What to Do About It)

-• Bedtime Timing: Contrary to what you might guess, keeping a baby up late at bedtime will not mean a later morning wake-up time!
+- Bedtime Timing: Contrary to what you might guess, keeping a baby up late at bedtime will not mean a later morning wake-up time!
 Sleep begets sleep.
-A baby who goes to bed early is more likely to sleep well and wake at a decent hour.
+A baby who goes to bed early is more likely to sleep well and wake up at a decent hour.
 That said, older toddlers who still take an afternoon nap may actually benefit from a later bedtime.
-If you put a toddler to bed early, he may not be tired enough for sleep.
+If you put a toddler to bed early, he may not be tired enough to sleep.
 He may instead bounce around his bed for hours before he finally falls asleep.

 Baby Still Waking Too Early?
 Here’s How to Fix It